 How did Le Diplomate turn into one of DC’s most beloved restaurants?
 It all started when restaurant owner Stephen Starr saw an old laundromat on the corner of 14th and Q and thought, with the ample sidewalk and the bustling location, it was a great place to pay homage to the French bistros in Saint-Germain.
 In 2013, Starr’s dream became a reality.

 Le Diplomate is open for brunch and mid-day meals on weekends, and from Tuesday to Sunday, it’s open late into the night–offering a true European dining experience.
 They serve everything from feathery breakfast pastries to beef bourguignon in red wine sauce and French Onion Soup Gratinee during the day, to frog legs, Grilled Loup de Mer, and Milk-Chocolate Pots de Crème late into the night.

 The restaurant is even known for having a seasonal ice cream cart outside the restaurants during the hot, DC months with gourmet ice cream and sorbet.
 Celebrities, politicians, and locals alike are known to frequent the bistro, whether it’s a lazy Sunday afternoon or a dim-lit, starry Friday night.
-Either way, no matter who you are or what the reason, it is safe to say that from the time you arrive until the moments you clutch to your chest after you leave, it feels like you have been transported to la façon française.
+Either way, no matter who you are or what the reason is safe to say that from the time you arrive until the moments you clutch to your chest after you leave, it feels like you have been transported to la façon française.